LUKEDUDE97/LUKEDUDE97.github.io/_posts/2023-12-30-random-log-all-the-mathematical-details-to-calculate-the-kalman-gain-part-1.md

 math: true
 mermaid: true

-post_description: This is to thoroughly exam the details to calculate the kalmann gain and others of state estimation problem, mathematically.
+post_description: This is to thoroughly exam the details to calculate the kalmann gain and others of state estimation problem and data fusion, mathematically.
 ---

 ## Introduction